jgoalby/jgoalby.github.io/_thoughts/pokemongolessons.md

 When developing a product, what should you do when improving the user experience will possibly reduce income?

 # Inopportune Notifications
 There are many notifications that popup in the game.
 Sometimes they popup at the top of the screen.
 Other times the show at the bottom right of the screen.
 And yet other times they show up in the middle of the screen.
 And sometimes they appear down the whole right side of the scren.
 There's probably other ones I am forgetting.
-Being consistent is preferable of course, but amny of these notifications are notifying different information so I can see how it makes sense.
+Being consistent is preferable of course, but many of these notifications are notifying different information so I can see how it makes sense.
 That's not my issue with the notifications, although may be the underlying cause.

 Unfortunately more often that not, the notifications cover up areas of the screen that you need to get to for your next action.
 So you have to wait for the notification to go away before you can move ahead.
 A dedicated notification area might solve this, or alternatively having areas of the screen designated as action areas and not showing notifications in those areas.